Logo-stateuniv

 History

-Cedarville University was established more than a century ago by the Presbyterian Church, the predominate religious majority in Cedarville, Ohio at the time.
-The university was chartered in 1887, its first classes were held in 1892 and it was officially opened two years later.
+The university was established more than a century ago by the Presbyterian Church, the predominate religious majority in the area at the time.
+The university was chartered in 1887, its first classes were held in 1892. and it was officially opened two years later.

 Buildings from the university’s early period still remain on campus, including Founder’s Hall and Collins Hall.
 By the 1950s the Presbyterian Church handed over control of the college to the Baptists, who merged the Baptist Bible Institute of Cleveland with the college.
 The school’s Presbyterian roots remain in its seal and a motto incorporated into the seal; however, another motto surrounding the seal is of Baptist origin.

-Cedarville University has rigorous academic programs in a wide variety of disciplines.
+Academic programs are available in a wide variety of disciplines.
 One common thread uniting all students at the university is the requirement that all students minor in Bible studies.
-The university has an excellent student to teacher ratio, 15 to one, and the average class size at CU is 20 students.
+The university has a 15 to 1 student to teacher ratio, and the average class size is 20 students.

 The university’s degree programs are divided among five schools: